 Categories

 I See I Write Photography

-Peranakan Museum – A Trendy And Happening Boutique Museum In Singapore
+Peranakan Museum – A Trendy and Happening Boutique Museum in Singapore

-Cynthia and I were invited for the museum’s open house event.
-We have been to a few events organized by the Singapore museums and this must be the liveliest of all.
-Before we got a chance to make our own bags (see photos below), we were greeted by Ms Barbara Fras, the Assistance Director of the Programmes Department who took the time to introduce the museum to the bloggers.
-Peranakan Museum may seem small but it has attracted 200,000 visitors a year, of which majority are from within Singapore.
-The museum does have an interesting cross-cultural collection of artifacts (part of the museum’s collection is now being exhibited in Paris) as well as a good line-up of fun events that prompt visitors to return.
-I think the make-a-bag session is a great idea.
-We get to keep the bags as souvenirs.
-What a lovely to keep a piece of our memory at home in a tangible way.
+Cynthia and I were invited to the museum’s open house event.
+We have been to a few events organised by the Singapore museums, and this must be the liveliest of them all.
+Before we had the chance to make our own bags (see photos below), we were greeted by Ms Barbara Fras, Assistant Director of the Programmes Department, who took the time to introduce the museum to the bloggers.

-Peranakan Museum’s website can be found in here.
+The Peranakan Museum’s website can be found here.
 The museum is located at 39 Armenian Street.
-You can check out the upcoming events at their website.
-To enjoy the discounted admission charges, you may wish to visit on Fridays between 7pm to 9pm (S$3 for adults).
-Below are some of the photos we have taken during the event.
+You can check out upcoming events on their website.
+To enjoy discounted admission, you may wish to visit on Fridays between 7pm and 9pm (S$3 for adults).

+Categories